csy99/Notes/docs/DL/03hands_on/04loss.md

 ### Computational Complexity

-The SCD approach used by LinearRegression class is about $O(n^2)$, where n is the number of features.
+The SVD approach used by LinearRegression class is about $O(n^2)$, where n is the number of features.